hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 $result = hcaptcha_request_verify( 'my_hcap_action', 'my_hcap_name' );
 `

-See also the section *"How to automatically verify an arbitrary form"*
+For the explanation of the auto="true|false" argument, see the section *"How to automatically verify an arbitrary form"*.
+By default, auto="false".

+The argument size="normal|compact|invisible" allows to set the size of hCaptcha widget. size="normal" by default.

 = How to add hCaptcha to an arbitrary form =